azizHakim/azizHakim.github.io/_pages/about.md

   - /about.html
 ---

-With over two years of experience in machine learning engineering, I have a solid background in data preprocessing, model training, inference, and deployment.
-I am particularly interested in building backend systems that can scale and handle large amounts of data.
+Software engineer with 3+ years of experience specializing in machine learning and backend systems.
+I am a problem solver with a neck for taking on complex technical problems and finding solutions from a business perspective.
+Love to take ownership and work autonomously.
+I have a solid background in data preprocessing, model training, inference, and deployment.
+I am particularly interested in building backend systems to scale.

-Currently pursuing my master's in Applied Computer Science at Grand Valley State University, I am also serving as a graduate assistant and solving a real-life problem by automating software test generation using NLP.
-I am always seeking new opportunities to apply my skills and contribute to the exciting field of AI.
+Currently pursuing my master’s in applied computer science at Grand Valley State University, I am also working as a graduate assistant and solving a real-life problem by automating software test generation using Generative AI.
+My previous experiences involved NLP (natural language understanding i.e. intent and entity recognition, QA models), Computer Vision (object detection, age-gender prediction, OCR), Feature engineering, and clustering.

+I have also been building containerized backend systems with Flask, Fast API, Nginx, MySQL, MongoDB, etc. Can turn into a React frondend developer if necessary

 ## 🔈 Who I am